lrmaxin/collaborative-reduction/README.md

 FSMCFI:the collaborative reduction method of features and instances for the high-dimensional set-valued decision system based on incremental updating of semi-monolayer covering rough set.

-The source code in this paper have all been sorted out to https://pan.baidu.com/s/1Q0Bogvsq8Gypi0Z51wNokA (Extract code: j34j)
+The source code in this paper have all been sorted out to

 Thesis data set